-In the figure above, the structure of Potential Available Rights can be seen in a tree-like shape.
-PAR's follow the structure of an MPEG-21 REL licence, like licences used in AXMEDIS, but they can have some empty fields that will be filled when a real licence for a final user or distributor is created.
+In the figure above, the structure of Potential Available Rights can be seen in a tree-like shape in the DRM Editor.
+PAR's follow the structure of an MPEG-21 REL licence (as shown in the Metadata Editor below), like licences used in AXMEDIS, but they can have some empty fields.
+Fields completed are shown in the window pane on the right with functionality to delete and add further Potential Available Rights.